markfeit/ampero/patches/README.md

 Each `.prst` file is accompanied by a `.md` file that can be clicked on to read the description.

+To download a patch, click on its `.prst` file and then click the `Download` button on the right side of the page.

 ## License

 These patches are licensed under the Creative Commons [BY-NC-SA